The other day I texted my mom “love you” and got the response “LOL”

 We all fall victim as consumers to invasive and aggressive advertising based on data that search engines and social media platforms collect.
 On the other hand, data is valuable in creating a personalized experience for customers.

-Use data to create a personalized experience on websites, but don’t stalk your website visitors with creepily specific email campaigns or ads.
+Use data to create personalized experiences on websites, but don’t stalk your website visitors with creepily specific email campaigns or ads.

 Try optional short surveys that people can fill out to personalize their experience.

-Glossier offers a “What is Your Skincare Routine Missing?”
-Quiz to figure out what products are best for their potential customer instead of the customer having to figure that out for themselves.
+Glossier offers a “What is Your Skincare Routine Missing?” quiz to figure out what products are best for their potential customer instead of customers having to figure that out for themselves.

 Highlight your social cause

 Does your company stand for sustainability or support your community?
 76% of young people say they would purchase from a brand to support their cause.

 When delivering content, show what impact you’re making with the causes you support.

 Don’t make up a social cause just because it looks good.
 If your company has an existing and successful cause that is meaningful to both your employees and whatever it is you support, highlight this.

 Their cause lies in sustainability.
 On Allbirds’ website, they feature the measures they are taking to be environmentally friendly.